Sarah Mesko 'Through the Years' with Lyndon Meyer

-The opener for our 2018-19 season will be our Gala featuring the operatic talents of Sarah Mesko.
-Musical selections by Mesko will be framed with the theme ‘Through The Years’.
-Praised by The Washington Post for her “consistently beautiful sound,” American mezzo-soprano Sarah Mesko is rapidly gaining attention for her “rich mezzo soprano” voice and musicality.
+The opener for our 2018-19 season will feature the operatic talents of Sarah Mesko.
+Mesko, with pianist Lyndon Meyer, will perform 'Through The Years’, an assortment of musical selections that take the audience on a journey through composers and styles from multiple eras.
+Praised by The Washington Post for her “consistently beautiful sound,” Sarah Mesko is rapidly gaining attention for her “rich mezzo soprano” voice and musicality.
 A native of Hot Springs, Arkansas, Mesko holds a master of music degree in vocal performance from Rice University and a bachelor of music degree in vocal and flute performance from the University of Arkansas.

 Candid Camera's 8 Decades of Smiles! with Peter Funt

-The Hillbenders "Tommy: A Bluegrass Opry" with Maybe April
+The Hillbenders present The Who's 'TOMMY: A Bluegrass Opry' with Maybe April

-Gina Chavez is blending the sounds of the Americas with tension and grace.
+Gina Chavez blends the sounds of the Americas with tension and grace.
 A multi-ethnic Latin pop songstress, Chavez is a nine-time Austin Music Award winner — including 2015 Musician of the Year and Album of the Year for her sophomore release, Up.Rooted.
 Her independent album topped the Amazon and Latin iTunes charts following a national feature on NPR's All Things Considered and has been hailed by The Boston Globe, USA Today, Texas Monthly and the Austin Chronicle.
 Her band’s Tiny Desk concert made NPR’s top 15 of 2015.
+This performance is in association with International Education Week and made possible by the Department of Music, Office of Diversity and Inclusion, Faulkner Performing Arts Center, and the Graduate School & International Education.

 Peacherine Ragtime Orchestra